-Dampness, rot and infestation Repair category: 2 Notes: Positive moisture reading were obtained in the property consistent with the effects of penetrating damp.
+Dampness, rot and infestation Repair category: 2 Notes: There is evidence of wood boring insect infestation in the roof space.
 This should be investigated further and treated as required.
+There is also evidence of penetrating damp in the link porch consistent with the effects of penetrating damp.
 A timber and damp treatment specialist would be able to provide further advice.

 Chimney stacks

-Repair category: 2
+Repair category:

-Notes: Slight wear was noted to the flashing at the base of the chimney stack.
-Chimney stacks require regular ongoing maintenance to ensure they remain water tight.
+Notes: There is evidence of general wear to the Fyfe stone blockwork and flashing.
+Chimney stacks require regular ongoing maintenance to ensure they remain watertight.